Guide to Tattoo Removal: Results from Lasers, Creams, and More

 - List of Sources

-With 45 million Americans having decided to get at least one tattoo, it stands to reason that some of those people would regret their decision to have ink placed upon their skin.
+With 45 million Americans have decided to get at least one tattoo, it stands to reason that some of those people would regret their decision to have ink placed upon their skin.
 A small percentage - approximately 5% - choose to cover up one regretful tattoo with a different style of body art, while 11% or so select laser tattoo removal instead.

 According to the American Society for Aesthetic Plastic Surgery, there were 15,745 non-surgical tattoo removal cosmetic procedures performed in 2017, not including surgical tattoo removals, nor those performed on a do-it-yourself basis.